Calebn8010/Food-for-u/README.md

 #### You can check it out here! "https://food-for-u.herokuapp.com/"

 # Local setup instructions
+### Make sure to clone the "run_local" branch and not the main branch.
 ### Best to run within a python virtual environment.
 Make sure to install these python libraries listed in the requirements.txt (pip install -r requirements.txt) once your venv is activated.
 ### Make sure you can start your local host flask server with "flask --app app run".
 Reference https://flask.palletsprojects.com/en/stable/quickstart/
 ####